explaingit

 USE CASE 3

-Organize related tests into suites with shared setup and teardown logic to reduce duplication.
+Organize related Go tests into suites with shared setup and teardown logic that runs automatically before and after each test.

 Go